bquast/Distributions-Probabilistic-Beliefs/README.md

 ## [1] 0.984
 ```

 Definitely something most people would do on paper.
-However, since we are at the sports club, this is something we probably do not have at hand.
+However, since we are at the sports club, this is something we might not have at hand.

-As can be seen, question 2 and 6 are identical.
-If you go through the questions without having done the calculations beforehand, you will likely be inclined to give a lower answer to 6 than you were to 2.
-The reason is probably that the question directly preceding question 2, has a very positive content, it talks of the prize.
-Yet the question preceding question 6 is rather negative, since you would probably expect to walk away with zero apples.
+As can be seen, question (1) and (5) are identical.
+If you go through the questions without having done the calculations beforehand, you will likely be inclined to give a lower answer to (5) than you were to (1). *The reason is probably that the question directly preceding question (1), has a very positive content, it talks of the prize.* Yet the question preceding question (5) is rather negative, since you would probably expect to walk away with zero apples.
 Furthermore, you could have become tired of answer so many questions, which generally diminishes your (perception) of your chance of being successful.

 Janus act very much in accordance with our expectations, and gives us the following responses.

-  1. 50
-  2. 2% (has to be more than two)
+  1. 2% (has to be more than two)
+  2. 19/20
-  3. 19/20
+  3. 0
   4. 0
-  5. 0
-  6. 1/60
+  5. 1/60

 Normally we would take either one of the responses, or such some other way to come to a point estimate, such as averaging.

 As a distribution
 --------------------------------------------------------
-Let us assume that question 2 was answered in an slightly optimistic state, and question 6 in a slightly pessimistic state.
+Let us assume that question (2) was answered in an slightly optimistic state, and question 6 in a slightly pessimistic state.
 Furthermore, let us assume that beliefs are normally distributed, and that these slightly pessimistic and slightly optimistic state are each away from the mean, below and above respectively.
-Lets express (6.) as a number: 0.0167.
+Lets express (5) as a number: 0.0167.
 We can now construct the standard deviation.

 ```r